History and Present

 The Methodists and Baptists used to walk to Sandy or Blunham until 1928, when land for a chapel was provided by Mr Matthews of Village Farm.
-Sadly the chapel closed around 2012 but the building remains.
+Sadly the chapel closed around 2012; a private house now stands on the site.

 Moggerhanger parish also includes the hamlet of Chalton to the north of the village.
 In the Domesday Survey (1086), Hugh de Grentmeisnil’s wife, Adeliza or ‘Adelaide’ possessed 10 hides in Chalton; the manor of Moggerhanger, not mentioned in the Survey, apparently was part of this larger property.

 A hide is an Anglo-Saxon unit of land holding – usually sufficient land to sustain a family.
 This would vary in size depending on the quality of the soil, but was usually considered to be 15 to 30 acres (6 to 12 hectares).

 Chalton Manor Farmhouse and dovecote were built in the Georgian style between 1735 and 1765.
 Pigeons from the dovecote provided the occupants with Squob Pie.

 An 1822 police report states that “John Thomas and John Adams, fishmongers of Clerkenwell, were caught stealing pigeons from dovecotes in the area, found guilty and sentenced to seven years deportation”